"""

 xpath_selectors = {}

-canonical = {'canonical': '@@'.join(response.css('link[rel="canonical"]::attr(href)').getall())}
+canonical = {

-canonical = canonical if canonical.get('canonical') else {}
+canonical = canonical if canonical.get("canonical") else {}

-alt_href = {'alt_href': '@@'.join(response.css('link[rel=alternate]::attr(href)').getall())}
+alt_href = {

-alt_href = alt_href if alt_href.get('alt_href') else {}
+alt_href = alt_href if alt_href.get("alt_href") else {}

-alt_hreflang = {'alt_hreflang': '@@'.join(response.css('link[rel=alternate]::attr(hreflang)').getall())}
+alt_hreflang = {

-alt_hreflang = alt_hreflang if alt_hreflang.get('alt_hreflang') else {}
+alt_hreflang = alt_hreflang if alt_hreflang.get("alt_hreflang") else {}

-og_props = response.xpath('//meta[starts-with(@property, "og:")]/@property').getall()
+og_props = response.xpath(

-og_content = response.xpath('//meta[starts-with(@property, "og:")]/@content').getall()
+og_content = response.xpath(

 if og_props and og_content: